adhyatm19/PPOC/README.md

 ## Overview

-"PolitiPulse" is an NLP-based analytics platform developed under the "Public Policy and Opinion Cell (PPOC), IIT Kanpur" to analyze public sentiment toward newly implemented government policies.
+**PolitiPulse** is an NLP-based analytics platform developed under the **Public Policy and Opinion Cell (PPOC), IIT Kanpur** to analyze public sentiment toward newly implemented government policies.
 The project leverages Natural Language Processing (NLP), sentiment analysis, and interactive visualization to quantify policy reception and generate actionable insights for policymakers.

-As a "Project Mentor", I guided the project development, mentored team members on NLP methodologies, system architecture, and analytics workflow, while ensuring the successful implementation of an end-to-end policy sentiment analysis framework.
+As a **Project Mentor**, I guided the project development, mentored team members on NLP methodologies, system architecture, and analytics workflow, while ensuring the successful implementation of an end-to-end policy sentiment analysis framework.

 ## Objectives